 Lifetime’s ‘Dying For a Daughter’ is a thriller film that centers around Samantha and her family, whose lives are in imminent danger because of an unhinged and deadly woman who believes herself to be the birth mother of Samantha’s adopted daughter.
 The film stars Brittany Underwood, Melanie Nelson, Brandon Ray Olive, and Scarlett Roselynn in pivotal roles.
-It is written and directed by Fred Olen Ray.
-We were curious to know if the film is based on a true story, so we did a little digging, and here is what we found out.
+It was written and directed by Fred Olen Ray.
+We were curious to know if the film was based on a true case, so we did a little digging, and here is what we found out.

 To give herself time to work on her strained marriage, Sam hires a full-time live-in caregiver for Cassie.
 But the new nurse is Margaret, a woman who believes that she is Cassie’s birth mother and will stop at nothing to claim Cassie as her own biological daughter.